bhubie/talks/making-impossible-states-impossible/slides/slides.md

 A data structure used to hold a value that could take on several different, but __fixed__, types.
 Only __one__ of the types can be in use at any one time

 <!--
- This feature looks a bit differnt in the languages, a simple definitoin of it is
+ Based on the language you are using - This feature looks differnt a simple definitionn of it is

  A data structure used to hold a value that could take on several different, but __fixed__, types.
 Only __one__ of the types can be in use at any one time